ekwan/zhulong/README.md

 ```
 # convert the ratio of the product peak over the internal standard peak to the chemical yield via the yield function
-# in this project, we simply report HPLC area % of the product peak
+# in this project, we simply report UPLC area % of the product peak
 yield_function = get_yield_function(
     product_peak,
     internal_standard_peak=None,
     response_factor=1.0)
 ```

-Next, we create an object to represent the ChemSpeed robot and define the plateau function:
+Next, we create an object to represent the ChemSpeed robot and define the yield and plateau functions:

 ```
 chemspeed = ChemSpeed(